akshaykajithkumar/Golang-GRPC-User-Service/readme.md

 ```
 ## Accessing gRPC Endpoints

 You can use any gRPC client to interact with the service.
-Below are examples using `postman` to interact with the various endpoints.
+Below are the examples using `postman` to interact with the various endpoints.

 ### Fetch User Details by User ID